 - A metric that aggregates scores across all checks into a single value, indicating the likelihood of gaming

-- Demos with visualizations of checks and scores
+- Demonstrations with visualisations of checks and scores

 Lessons Learnt

-Future projects could test the solutions in practice (and train the models) in our Dynamic Response markets (ie with historical, rather than synthetic data) to inform any revisions such as weighting some checks more than others, identifying thresholds at which we consider gaming is more likely, ie reflecting where events are confirmed or discarded.
-This could provide ESO more confidence in the robustness of the checks and ultimately reduce barriers for participation from units with variable baselines in our dynamic response services.
+Future projects could test the solutions in practice and train the models in NESO’s Dynamic Response markets using historical data instead of synthetic data.
+This would help to inform any necessary revisions, such as weighting some checks more heavily than others and identifying thresholds where gaming is more likely, reflecting where events are confirmed or discarded.
+This approach could provide NESO with greater confidence in the robustness of the checks and ultimately reduce barriers for participation from units with variable baselines in its dynamic response services.

-- Other projects could explore similar techniques being applied to other ancillary services.
-Projects would need to consider different data flows and IT integration, but the fundamental principles of gaming detection and solutions reviewed in this project could be applicable to other services.
+Additionally, other projects could explore applying similar techniques to other ancillary services.
+While different data flows and IT integration would need to be considered, the fundamental principles of gaming detection and the solutions reviewed in this project could be applicable to other services.

-Future projects could consider the applicability of the solution developed in this project for different use cases.
-The principal use-case considered in this project was that of a battery which is providing an ancillary service while at the same time serving a variable load.
-We could compare the effectiveness of the solution for different use-cases to consider whether refinements are required including whether different checks should be done, or weighted differently, for different use cases.
+Future projects could also evaluate the applicability of the solution developed in this project for different use cases.
+The primary use case considered in this project was that of a battery providing an ancillary service while at the same time serving a variable load.
+Comparing the effectiveness of the solution across different use cases could help determine whether refinements are required including whether different checks should be carried out or weighted differently, for various scenarios.